UK: Far-right rioters storm hotel housing migrants – DW – 08/04/2024

 Several more anti-immigration protests were due to be held on Sunday, alongside counterdemonstrations, including the northeastern city of Middlesborough, where officers used police dogs to control the crowd.

-In the cities of Liverpool, Bolton and Southport — where the mass stabbing took place, — the police were granted dispersal orders, allowing them to stop protests from taking place on Sunday.
+In the cities of Liverpool, Bolton and Southport — where the mass stabbing took place — the police were granted the right to issue dispersal orders, allowing them to stop protests from taking place on Sunday.

 Dozens arrested during Saturday's riots